A Victorian house that needed general renovation and expansion.

 Unlike the hustle and bustle of Hampstead and Brent Cross, the streets of Golders Green are at their quietest on Saturday afternoons, making it the perfect place to escape the noise of the city.
 However, come nightfall, the neighbourhood transforms into a bustling hub of activity, with plenty of cafés and food stores open until the early hours.

-Within Golders Green, you'll find two distinct neighbourhoods: Golders Green itself and Hampstead Garden Suburb.
+Within Golders Green, you’ll find two distinct neighbourhoods: Golders Green itself and Hampstead Garden Suburb.
 The former is a cultural and religious hub, with shops and eateries lining Golders Green Road and the Temple Fortune section of Finchley Road.
-The latter is a haven of tranquility, characterised by wide, tree-lined streets and a variety of architectural styles, from charming Arts and Crafts-style cottages to grand Lutyens-designed buildings.
+The latter is a haven of tranquillity, characterised by wide, tree-lined streets and a variety of architectural styles, from charming Arts and Crafts-style cottages to grand Lutyens-designed buildings.

-Golders Green Architecture
+Golders Green Architecture Spotlight

 Golders Green Hippodrome

 The Golders Green Hippodrome is an impressive theatre building located next to the Golders Green Underground station.
-It was built in 1913 by Bertie Crewe, and its exterior design features a symmetrical front, made of stucco or reconstructed stone.
+It was built in 1913 by Bertie Crewe, and its exterior design features a symmetrical front made of stucco or reconstructed stone.
 The central part has seven bays with Ionic capitals on piers, supporting a full entablature with urns above the cornice.
 The pavilions on either side have short pedimented towers, and the main entrance is in a curved corner bay.

-The auditorium was designed to resemble Roman architecture and is very grand, with a square proscenium opening, flanked by two levels of boxes framed by 'correct' Roman Doric columns, which continue into a frieze on the upper balcony fronts.
+The auditorium was designed to resemble Roman architecture and is very grand, with a square proscenium opening flanked by two levels of boxes framed by 'correct' Roman Doric columns, which continue into a frieze on the upper balcony fronts.
 The boxes are topped with lion-drawn chariots, similar to those in the London Coliseum, and a sounding board sits above the proscenium, sheltering flanking pavilions.

 The building was altered for the BBC Concert Orchestra, but the original design has remained visible.

-Golders Green Crematorium
+Golders Green Crematoriun

-Dating back to 1912, it is one of the oldest crematoria in Britain, and it was the first crematorium to be opened in London.
+Dating back to 1912, it is one of the oldest crematoria in Britain and was the first crematorium to be opened in London.
 The crematorium is Grade II-listed and features some excellent examples of brick architecture across its collection of buildings, including coloured brick motifs, arched windows and strong geometry.